borntofrappe/game-development/07 Pokemon/Pokemon 10/README.md

 }
 ```

-This approach is considerably different from the one proposed in the course, but I found it more sensible than having each stat described in a different variable.
+This approach is considerably different from the one proposed in the course, but I found it more sensible than having each stat stored in a variable.

 What's more convenient is that the three tables are built with a for loop, looping through the stats of each entry and using pattern-matching functions available from the `string` library: